DKTJONATHAN/TheReport/src/content/posts/Benni-McCarthy.md

 ## The Architect of Kenya's Football Renaissance

-NAIROBI, August 10, 2025, 8:01 PM EAT, The Moi International Sports Centre, Kasarani, erupted in euphoria as a 10,man Harambee Stars stunned two,time CHAN champions Morocco 1,0 in their 2024 African Nations Championship (CHAN) Group A clash.
+The Moi International Sports Centre, Kasarani, erupted in euphoria as a 10,man Harambee Stars stunned two,time CHAN champions Morocco 1-0 in their 2024 African Nations Championship (CHAN) Group A clash.
 Behind this seismic upset stands Benni McCarthy, the South African coaching mastermind whose illustrious career has transformed Kenya into a footballing powerhouse, awakening the lions of Harambee Stars with a blend of tactical genius and unrelenting passion.

 <figure class="featured,image">
   <img